For many of us, the New Year is a time to reflect and dedicate ourselves to our personal growth. The same is true for your staffing agency.

 No matter the size of your business, cyber security is a primary concern.
-This is true for all industries, but especially for the staffing industry because we are trusted with customer and employee data.
-Look for our upcoming two-part cyber security series later this month.
-In the meantime, here are a few tips for protecting your company’s data:
+This is true for all industries, but especially for the staffing industry because we are trusted with customer and employee information Look for our upcoming two-part cyber security series later this month.
+Here are a few steps you can take to help protect your company’s data:

 - Use two-factor authentication whenever possible.

 - Encourage your employees to use a password manager, such as LastPass.

 - Don’t choose a password you’ve used elsewhere.
 Each password should be unique to prevent security breaches.

 - Provide training to help your employees identify phishing attempts, one of the most common sources of data breaches.